-- 1. The lack of a Downstream Processing Policy/Plan for (Energy) Projects. - 2.
-The lack of reliable infrastructure and associated works to supply energy to power industrialisation/downstream processing of hydrocarbons. - 3.
-The lack of trained and skilled manpower/personnel.

-- 4. The lack of finance and fiscal incentives for potential developers to downstream process. - 5.
-The lack of a Domestic Market Obligations Policy /Plan to secure gas reserves for downstream processing. (see sub-Chapter on Domestic Market Obligations below)
+- 1 Lack of a Downstream Processing Policy/Plan to encourage investment in downstream projects. - 2 Serious difficulties in sourcing crude and gas for downstream processing. - 3 The lack of reliable infrastructure and associated works to supply energy to power industrialisation/downstream processing of hydrocarbons. - 4 The lack of trained and skilled manpower/personnel. - 5 The lack of fiscal incentives for potential developers to downstream processing. - The lack of a Domestic Market Obligations Policy/Plan to secure gas reserves for downstream processing (refer sub-Chapter on Domestic Market Obligations in Section 9.4).

-- 1. Formulation of a Downstream Processing Policy/Plan to address downstream processing. - 2.
-The Overarching Energy Policy will itself address issues relating to reliable energy supply. - 3.
-The sub-Chapter on Human Resource Capacity Building chapter will address the lack of trained manpower/personnel. - 4.
-Formulation of good fiscal regime/incentives for potential developers. - 5.
-Use joint venture arrangements between reputable developers/proponents and nationally owned companies to downstream. - 6.
-Formulation of a Domestic Market Obligations Policy/Plan to address downstream processing. - 7.
-Ensure that Domestic Market Obligations component is factored into every (Energy) Agreement into between the State and Developers. - 8.
-Enforcement of Domestic Market Obligations component in the Oil and Gas Act and if possible to increase the amount of petroleum available for Domestic Market Obligations.
+- 1 The NEA shall develop the Downstream Processing Policy and Plan for the energy sector. - 2 The National Energy Policy will itself address issues relating to reliable energy supply. - 3 The sub-Chapter on Human Resource Capacity Building will address the lack of trained manpower/personnel. - 4 Formulation of good fiscal regime/incentives for potential developers. - 5 Use joint venture arrangements between reputable developers/proponents and nationally owned companies to downstream. - The NEA shall develop the Domestic Market Obligations Policy/Plan to address downstream processing for Energy resources. - 7 Ensure that Domestic Market Obligations component is factored into every new Project Agreement between the State and Developers. - 8 Enforcement of Domestic Market Obligations component in the Oil and Gas Act and if possible to increase the amount of petroleum available for Domestic Market Obligations.

-8.4 DOMESTIC MARKET OBLIGATIONS IN THE ENERGY SECTOR
+9.4 DOMESTIC MARKET OBLIGATIONS IN THE ENERGY SECTOR

-1. Domestic Market Obligation is used to assign/reserve a certain percentage of processed petroleum for local/domestic consumption.

-- 2. It is vital in that higher end products may be manufactured from gas secured under the Domestic Market Obligations. - 3.
-Almost all the gas recovered under the PNGLNG Project was committed under long- term sales arrangements with international consumers leaving little available for Domestic Market Obligations.
-As a result, there are none available for Domestic Market Obligations to be utilised in electricity generation and petrochemical production. - 4.
-It is hoped that a more robust system be in place to enforce what is already contained in the Oil and Gas Act.
+- 1 Domestic Market Obligation is used to assign/reserve a certain percentage of export petroleum for local/domestic consumption. - 2 It is vital that higher end products may be manufactured from gas secured under the Domestic Market Obligations. - Almost all the gas recovered under the PNGLNG Project was committed under long- term sales arrangements with international consumers leaving nothing available for Domestic Market Obligations.
+As a result, there are none available for Domestic Market Obligations to be utilised in electricity generation and petrochemical production.